STRUGGLING WITH YOUR OUTBOUND SALES PROCESS?

 Quick Case Study: An $8M software company in Torrance, California, targeted professional engineering and architecture firms worldwide.
 They primarily sold their software, support, and training with an inside sales team scattered across the country.
 They didn’t need Connect 5000’s help in setting up sales meetings with their sales team.
 The challenge was that they had too many leads per month.
 They received an average of 1,200 leads per month and couldn’t keep up.
 A great problem to have.
 The company was in the midst of moving offices which consumed the CEO’s time.
 He asked us to come aboard as the Acting Director of Sales.
 The sales team didn’t have any sales processes or systems in place to handle all these leads.
-For example, we posed as a secret shopper and filled out their “Contact Us” form.
-We did this multiple times and it took 3 to 7 business days for reps to get back with us.
+For example, we posed as secret shopper and filled out their “Contact Us” form.
+We did this multiple times and it took 3 to 7 business days for reps to get back to us.
 That’s an eternity for an inbound lead.

 When it comes to following up on inbound leads, sometimes you won’t reach the prospect on the first attempt.
 Connect 5000 put together a systematic plan to follow up on the leads with a variety of phone calls and emails.
 The reps didn’t have voicemail or talking points in place.
 They were simply winging it.
 The follow-up emails and days apart to attempt to reach the prospect were inconsistent across the board.
 A few months later, after some coaching and structure were put in place, every qualified inbound lead was responded to in less than a day.
 The sales team struggled internally with asking qualifying questions once they caught a prospect live.
 We put a talk track together to help the reps better qualify the leads and move them through the sales pipeline.

-The result: Later that fall, the company, which never had a million-dollar month in their history, had 2 consecutive million dollar revenue months in a row.
-The next month, the company moved into their new offices with a systematic sales process and plan in place and continue to add additional revenue and employees.
+The result: Later that fall, the company, which never had a million-dollar month in its history, had 2 consecutive million-dollar revenue months in a row.
+The next month, the company moved into its new offices with a systematic sales process and plan in place and continue to add additional revenue and employees.